AR-sieve Bootstrap for High-dimensional Time Series: Auxiliary lemmas and proofs

 \section{Auxiliary lemmas and proofs}

-In this section, we present some auxiliary results that facilitate the proofs of theorems in this paper.
+We present some auxiliary results that facilitate the proofs of theorems in this paper.
 Those auxiliary results are divided into two subsections according to the related topics.
-In the first subsection, we present some results for factor models' estimates, and in the second subsection, the results for AR-sieve bootstrap of factor models are summarised.
+In the first subsection, we present some results for factor models' estimates, and in the second subsection, the results for the AR-sieve bootstrap of factor models are summarized.